-Why Some Extra Virgin Olive Oil Is Especially Good For You
+Why Certain Extra Virgin Olive Oils Are Especially Good For You

-Some extra virgin olive oil (EVOO) is high phenolic olive oil—that is, it contains a lot of phenolic compounds, which are also called polyphenols.
-Recent scientific research suggests that extra polyphenols mean extra health benefits.
+Some extra virgin olive oils (EVOOs) contain a high quantity of phenolic compounds (also called polyphenols).
+Recent scientific research has proven that polyphenols are extremely beneficial to our health, therefore virgin olive oils of high quality are well-sought after.
 If you want this added nutritional value, look for early harvest extra virgin olive oils made from unripe olives, and be sure your EVOO has been produced and stored with great care to preserve its healthy compounds.
-Polyphenols have been judged so important that there is an official EU health claim about some of them.
+Polyphenols have been deemed so important that there is an official EU health claim about some of them.

-The EU Health Claim about Olive Oil Polyphenols
+The EU Health Claim regarding Olive Oil Polyphenols

 - rheumatoid arthritis